EU Sends Back-up To Portugal To Fight Forest Fires - UrduPoint

 EU Sends Back-up To Portugal To Fight Forest Fires

-Lisbon, (APP - UrduPoint / Pakistan Point News - 16th Sep, 2024) Portugal on Monday received pledges of support from its European partners as it battled northern forest fires that have injured a dozen firefighters, local authorities said.
+Lisbon, (APP - UrduPoint / Pakistan Point News - 17th Sep, 2024) Portugal on Monday received pledges of support from its European partners as it battled northern forest fires that have killed two people and injured a dozen firefighters, authorities said.

 A string of blazes that broke out over the weekend in the Aveiro region have injured 12 firefighters, including two seriously, and forced around 70 local residents to flee, according to the civil protection authority.